PokemonHacker1337/HackedFlashGames/README.md

 Get Off My Lawn:
 All enemies give lots of money (couldn't find out how to increase starting money, sorry :-(), infinite spin, health will not go under 100

+Grand Prix Management:
+Start with $999999999, upgrade limit changed to 100 instead of 10.

 Gunner Vario:
 Start with lots of money.
 Minigun can be bought.